d3vilh/raspberry-gateway/README.md

 Kudos to @maxandersen for making the [Internet Monitoring](https://github.com/maxandersen/internet-monitoring) project, which forked and expanded with functionality to build Rasbpi-Monitoring.

 **Grand Kudos** to Jeff Geerling aka [@geerlingguy](https://github.com/geerlingguy) for all his efforts to make us interesting in Raspberry Pi compiters and for [all his propaganda on youtube](https://www.youtube.com/c/JeffGeerling).
-Consider to like and subscribe ;)
+Like and subscribe.